 Then the hiking really kicks in!

 The ridge part to the Red Crater is easily the most gruelling chuck of the whole hike and you’ll spend most of it bent over with your finger tips on the ground trying to keep yourself balanced.
-It’s about the part where I took the most verbal abuse from Tara!hahaha!

 It’s totally worth the sweat though as when you reach the peak you’re greeted by some incredible 360 degree views across the North Island.
 Mountain tops nestle on cloudy cushions, geothermal vents dot the hillsides and amongst the volcanic craters nestle the famous emerald green lakes – the perfect spot for a welcome break and some incredible photos.